 What is Canine Parvovirus Type 2 or Parvo?

-Canine parvovirus type 2 or parvo is classified as a group II virus in the family Parvoviridae and the genus Parvovirus.
-Parvo is extremely contagious and is spread through a dog's feces whether through direct or indirect contact with the feces of an infected dog.
+Canine parvovirus type 2 (known as parvo) is classified as a group II virus in the family Parvoviridae and the genus Parvovirus.
+Parvo in dogs is extremely contagious and is spread through a dog’s feces whether through direct or indirect contact with the feces of an infected dog.
 There are two different types of the canine parvo virus, classified by the system of the body that is mainly affected:

 The cardiac manifestation of parvo is characterized by cardiovascular failure or respiratory failure in puppies.
 The cardiac variant of parvo is much less common than the intestinal form and is found in very young puppies under eight weeks old.
 These puppies usually have been infected by a mother with parvo while they were still in utero.
 The virus targets the muscles of the heart and these muscles are not strong enough to withstand the virus.
 In almost all cases of cardiac parvo virus infection, young puppies die.
 The death of a puppy infected with this variant of parvo can come on suddenly with little sign of distress or it can be accompanied by a short period of respiratory trouble.
 Veterinary surgeons have found that the virus results in microscopic necrosis of heart tissue in dogs that do not survive.
 In dogs that are somehow able to withstand this virus, there is evidence of fibrosis or the growth of fibrous tissue which may cause complication in later life.